Batch '81: Development

 Producer Marichu Maceda of MVP Pictures approached Mike de Leon to direct a film for her.
-At that point, de Leon had directed three films, including his critically acclaimed directorial debut Itim, and was also known for his cinematography work on Lina Brocka's Manila in the Claws of Light and Eddie Romero's Aguila.
-After meeting Maceda, de Leon reached out to screenwriters Clodualdo del Mundo Jr. and Raquel Villavicencio, both of whom he previously worked with on Kakabakaba Ka Ba?.
+At that point, de Leon had directed three films, including his directorial debut Itim, and was also known for his cinematography work on Lino Brocka's Manila in the Claws of Light and Eddie Romero's Aguila.
+After meeting Maceda, de Leon reached out to screenwriters Clodualdo del Mundo Jr. and Raquel Villavicencio, both of whom he had previously worked with on Kakabakaba Ka Ba?
 They proposed a story that would explore the educational system in relation to contemporary society.
-Although Maceda claimed that the concept of a film about a fraternity came from her after her son had been beaten up by his would-be fraternity brothers, de Leon has said that he came across the culture of an underground university brotherhood from a personal friend.
+Maceda and de Leon gave different accounts of the inspiration for the film: Maceda said the idea came to her after her son had been beaten up by his would-be fraternity brothers, while de Leon said that he came across the culture of an underground university brotherhood via a personal friend.

 According to del Mundo, some of the material for the film came from interviews with "informants" of Upsilon Sigma Phi, a fraternity based in the University of the Philippines.

 Casting

 A casting call was announced for the film and by December 1980 there was a shortlist for all parts except for Sid Lucero, the narrator, as de Leon did not want the role to be played by a newcomer.
 Producer Maceda was initially interested in casting Christopher de Leon.
 However, director de Leon had found the young actor difficult to work with on the set of his previous film, Kakabakaba Ka Ba?.
-In the end, Mark Gil, a then up-and-coming actor with a reputation for being a serious performer, was chosen for the role.
+In the end, Mark Gil, a then-up-and-coming actor with a reputation for being a serious performer, was chosen for the role.

 Before filming began, a ten-day acting workshop was held at the residence of Maceda.
 It was attended by those on the shortlist, as well as established actors such as Charo Santos and Jay Ilagan, both of whom had previously worked with de Leon on Kakabakaba Ka Ba? and who would work with the director again on Kisapmata.
 Actress Alma Moreno was in attendance, having been considered for the role of Tina, but she ultimately lost out to Sandy Andolong.

 Sid Lucero, the child of Gil and his Batch '81 co-star Bing Pimentel, credits the film as "that movie was where my dad met my mom" adding he "would not have been made if not for that movie."
 Lucero, born a year after the film was released, and whose real name is Timothy Pimentel Eigenmann, took his stage name from his father's character in the film.